neurobin/rnm/README.md

 1. For Debian, Ubuntu and derivatives, uninstall from software manager.
 2. For Archlinux, uninstall with pacman.
+3. For MacOS, uninstall with `brew uninstall rnm`
-3. If you used a pre-built binary, just delete the binary and the man page.
+4. If you used a pre-built binary, just delete the binary and the man page.
-4. If you compiled from the source, do `./configure --prefix=/usr && make && sudo make uninstall`
+5. If you compiled from the source, do `./configure --prefix=/usr && make && sudo make uninstall`

 # Basic options